cboettig/labnotebook/_posts/2010-04-20-waiting-time.md

 Consider a population of two coexisting types, characterized by traits
 $x_1$ and $x_2$ respectively.
 The birth and death rates of each population are then given by expression  .
-We’ll assume that the populations can coexist, that is $(x_1, x_2)$ falls into the coexistence region $P_2$; *i.e.* that $C(x_1,x_2)K(x_2) /K_1(x_1) < 1 $ and
+We'll assume that the populations can coexist, that is $(x_1, x_2)$ falls into the coexistence region $P_2$; *i.e.* that $C(x_1,x_2)K(x_2) /K_1(x_1) < 1 $ and
 $C(x_1, x_2) K(x_1)/K(x_2) < 1$.
 This guarentees that each population